What’s On

 — audience response

-Sofia Natoli merges beauty and bold vulgarity in this striding debut.
-A poignant element in Natoli’s performance is that while she oozes sensuality she also isn’t afraid to look unattractive.
-Natoli is intuitive with her audience; during interactive parts she is tactful and quick-witted.
-Playful from all angles; multi-rolling with characters that challenge and endear. (…) Culture is presented as a humorous caricature, that Natoli invites us to explore ourselves, resulting in us not being alienated but included into her world.’
+A poignant element in Natoli’s performance is that while she oozes sensuality she also isn’t afraid to look unattractive. (…) Culture is presented as a humorous caricature, that Natoli invites us to explore ourselves, resulting in us not being alienated but included into her world.’

 — ★★★★★ Phoebe Consantine, reviewer at Voilà Festival 2025